silnrsi/smith/docs/sphinx/tools.rst

 -------------

 The following modules contain the functions and classes required for building C and C++ applications.
 They are almost always loaded by other Waf tools.
+Among these, the most important from a user point of view is :py:mod:`waflib.Tools.c_config` which provides the :py:func:`waflib.Tools.c_config.check` and :py:func:`waflib.Tools.c_config.check_cfg` functions.

 .. toctree::